gabaci72/css-exercises/foundations/intro-to-css/03-grouping-selectors/README.md

 ### Self Check

 - Does each element have a unique class name?
+Yes, each element has a unique class name: "inverted" and "fancy".

 - Did you use the grouping selector for styles that both elements share?
+Yes, I used the grouping selector to apply styles that both elements share, such as `font-family` and `font-size`.

 - Did you make separate rules for the styles unique to each element?
+Yes, I made separate rules for the styles unique to each element, such as